J-E-Foster/Python-Investment-Calculator/WORKFLOW.md

 git pull upstream master
 ```

-* This syncs the original repository to your local one.
+* This syncs your local repository to the original one you forked from.
 * One of the commits will be the new branch that you created, so you can safely delete the new branch on your local machine.
 * To delete the new branch, type: